 In reality, most parents report that, after becoming a guardian advocate, not much changes with respect to parenting their child.
 To the extent possible, most parents still have their child participate in all decisions and there is very little to do to stay in good standing with the court.

-As for Katie and Laura, the scare with the travelling salesperson was enough to motivate Laura to get guardianship.
+As for Katie and Laura, the scare with the traveling salesperson was enough to motivate Laura to get guardianship.
 Though she had the paperwork prepared already, for her family situation, it made more sense to hire an attorney to to guide them through the process.
 Laura now has guardianship for Katie and both are doing great.